Entry of Mary, Queen of Scots, into Edinburgh: Events

+Negotiated meaning and controversy

+A Royal Entry was a negotiation and affirmation of the values and meanings of a city and the royal court.
+The chronicle known as the Diurnal of Occurrents mentions that Mary's mother Mary of Guise had made her ceremonial royal entry to Edinburgh on Saint Margaret's Day (16 November 1538), "with great sports played to her grace through all parts of the town".
+Guise, according to the Diurnal, entered the town at the West Port gate and progressed down the High Street or Royal Mile to Holyrood Palace.

+Some aspects of the 1561 Entry were controversial.
 The English diplomat Thomas Randolph mentioned the substitution and negotiation of content alluding directly to the Scottish Reformation.
 John Knox wrote that Mary seemed dismissive when she was presented with the Bible in vernacular, and this is repeated in a chronicle attributed to the Catholic Lord Herries.
 It is thought that the presentation of the triumph of the Reformation during the Entry was displeasing to the Catholic queen.
 A month later, after burgh council elections, she required the dismissal of the Provost and four bailies of the town council.
 The new Provost, Thomas McCalzean, proved to be a supporter of the queen.

-This Entry included features differing from other Edinburgh Entries, with no mention of a ceremony at the West Port, an actual entry to the town, and the presentation of the gilt plate within the royal palace.
+Mary's Entry included features differing from other Edinburgh Entries, with no mention of a ceremony at the West Port, an actual entry to the town, and the presentation of the gilt plate within the royal palace.
 These differences may suggest interventions in the theatrical programme and conflict between civic and royal authority.